How to Fix Lint filter full sensor on LG DLEX8900V (Electric)

 • The sensor triggers repeatedly even with a freshly cleaned, empty lint filter

-This issue is most commonly caused by a failed or dirty lint filter full sensor, lint buildup on the sensor contacts, or normal wear that prevents the sensor from accurately detecting filter status.
+This problem is most often caused by a failed or dirty lint filter full sensor, lint buildup on the sensor contacts, or normal wear that prevents the sensor from accurately detecting the filter status.

 Safety First